 Your mission statement embodies your core values and the reason for your existence, as a brand.

-To achieve a brand voice that reflects this mission, Nike continues to create content that aims at finding ways to inspire their audience.
+To achieve a brand voice that reflects this mission, Nike continues to create content, products and brand positioning that aims at finding ways to inspire their audience.

 With a good understanding of your mission statement, you can also use this approach to create a brand voice that is more authentic to your brand.